ekumenlabs/AndroidStreamingClient/README.md

 </p>

-* Import [example4](https://github.com/ashyonline/libstreaming-examples/tree/master/example4) project in Android Studio and add the libstreaming dependency to its build.gradle file:<br>
+* Import [example4](https://github.com/ashyonline/libstreaming-examples/tree/master/example4) project as a module in Android Studio and add the libstreaming dependency to its build.gradle file:<br>

 ```
    dependencies {